vaizguy/cryptikchaos/README.md

 * run `python main.py` in terminal.

 Setting up test environment:
-* Go to `src/cryptikchaos/test/`
+* In module `src/cryptikchaos/env/configuration.py` make sure `constants.ENABLE_TEST_MODE = True`
-* run `./run_test_env.sh` in terminal.
+* Go to `src/cryptikchaos/test/` and run `./run_test_env.sh` in terminal.
-* you will currently be prompted for respective pem passwords on any connection request as well as accessing the peer certificates, if `constants.ENABLE_TLS = True`, these are the private passwords used during creation of certificate signing reqest, more instructions are available in `src/cryptikchaos/certs/CERTS.md`.
+* you will be prompted for respective pem passwords on any connection request as well as accessing the peer certificates, if `constants.ENABLE_TLS = True`, these are the private passwords used during creation of certificate signing reqest, more instructions are available in `src/cryptikchaos/certs/CERTS.md`.
 This is still in development.

 Run a simple send message test:
 -------------------------------